General Info About NTI

 If I have a disability or health issue that prevents me from taking a video assessment, can NTI offer me an alternative?

 Yes, there are alternatives available.
-If you have a problem that prevents you from taking a video assessment, please contact one of our Job Coaches at 1.877.258.5543 Ext.
-2345 to discuss what will work best for you.
+If you have a problem that prevents you from taking a video assessment, please contact us at 1.877.248.8912 to discuss what will work best for you.

 How much do the customer service jobs pay?